+October.
+November was hot and dry but then a series of significant storm events came in December.
 Unfortunately, and as the La Niña conditions predicted, the rain all but stopped and January and February were extraordinarily dry.
 Late season rains in March, April, and one unusual event in September were not enough to make up the deficit, and the rain year finished at just over 70% of normal.
 The US Drought Monitor3 identified the entire county as experiencing Severe Drought.

-The drought continued to result in low steamflows with dry stream reaches, extremely dry vegetation, and increased fire risk.
-Water year
+The drought continues to result in low steamflows along with dry stream reaches, extremely dry vegetation, and increased fire risk.
+For example, water year 2022 San Lorenzo River flows are shown in Figure 2 in comparison to the median flow from (1937-2022).
+Despite the ongoing drought,

-2022 San Lorenzo River flows are shown in Figure 3, well below the median flow from 1937-2022.
-Despite the ongoing drought, Santa Cruz County ended the year relatively well from a water storage perspective.
-Loch Lomond, the only surface water reservoir in the County ended the water year around 70% full4, and groundwater elevations have not shown significant decline5.